 Restaurants are an incredibly complex segment of the retail industry.
-The four walls of the restaurant uniquely serve as both the factory and showroom floor: restaurant operators must manage the intricacies of food production and customer service simultaneously while providing the high-quality, consistency, and hospitality that engenders consumer loyalty and trust.
+The four walls of the restaurant uniquely serve as both the factory and showroom floor: restaurant operators must manage the intricacies of food production and customer service simultaneously while providing the high-quality, consistency, and hospitality that engenders guest loyalty and trust.
 Furthermore, restaurants serve food that is perishable, has near infinite configurations, and must be made to order for just-in-time consumption under strict regulatory standards for health and safety.
 Most restaurant brands, which we define as a specific restaurant brand or restaurant chain, do not have the expertise or the resources to develop their own solutions to manage on-demand digital commerce and are more acutely challenged because their in-store technology is comprised of a fragmented set of legacy solutions, many of which were developed before the internet.
-At the same time, delivery service providers, or DSPs, and ordering aggregators have catalyzed digital demand, but pose new challenges for restaurant brands through lower long-term profitability, increased complexity, disintermediation of the restaurant's direct relationship with the consumer and, increasingly, directly competitive food offerings.
-Due to its unique complexities and challenges, the restaurant industry has historically been one of the lowest penetrated on-demand digital commerce segments of the retail industry, with digital orders accounting for only 15.1% of total restaurant industry orders in 2021, according to data from the NPD Group.
+At the same time, delivery service providers, or DSPs, and ordering aggregators have catalyzed digital demand, but pose new challenges for restaurant brands through lower long-term profitability, increased complexity, disintermediation of the restaurant's direct relationship with the guest and, increasingly, directly competitive food offerings.
+Due to its unique complexities and challenges, the restaurant industry has historically been one of the lowest penetrated on-demand digital commerce segments of the retail industry, with digital orders accounting for only 15% of total restaurant industry orders in 2022, according to data from the NPD Group.

 Our open SaaS platform is purpose-built to meet these complex needs and align with the interests of the restaurant industry.
-For over 10 years, we have developed our platform in collaboration with many of the leading restaurant brands in the United States.
-We believe our platform is the only independent open SaaS platform for restaurants to provide seamless digital ordering, efficient delivery enablement, streamlined front-of-house solutions, and consumer engagement tools, offering centralized management of a restaurant's entire digital business.
-Our platform includes the following suite of solutions and modules:
+For over 15 years, we have developed our platform in collaboration with many of the leading restaurant brands in the United States.
+We believe our platform is the only independent open SaaS platform for restaurants to enable hospitality with modern solutions that allow brands to: